Islandora-Collaboration-Group/icg_information/membership-benefits-and-responsibilities.md

 **ISLE (Islandora Enterprise)**

-The [ISLE](https://github.com/Islandora-Collaboration-Group/ISLE) project relies on both a Committers group and a Steering Committee.
-We are especially seeking volunteers to test ISLE periodically and help review documentation.
-While some familiarity with Github is helpful, anyone can participate in the ISLE project!
-If you would like more information about supporting ISLE, please contact [Bethany Seeger](mailto:bseeger@amherst.edu), ISLE Release Manager, or [David Keiser-Clark](mailto:dwk2@williams.edu), ISLE project manager.
+The [ISLE](https://github.com/Islandora-Collaboration-Group/ISLE) project was created and shepherded by our ICG.
+It has been successfully handed off to the Islandora Foundation where it is now being supported by the larger Islandora community.

 **LASIR (Liberal Arts Sprint for Institutional Repository)**

-Like ISLE, the [LASIR](https://github.com/Islandora-Collaboration-Group/LASIR) project has a Steering Committee and we are always happy for help with testing new features.
-The LASIR Steering Committee collaborates with the Islandora IR Interest Group.
-Contact [David Keiser-Clark](mailto:dwk2@williams.edu) for more info.
+Like ISLE, the [LASIR](https://github.com/Islandora-Collaboration-Group/LASIR) project was created and shepherded by our ICG.
+We're hopeful that our work will be picked up by the larger community and refactored into the current release of Islandora.

 **Hack/Doc Events**